canonical/openvino-ai-plugins-gimp-snap/README.md

 sudo snap connect openvino-ai-plugins-gimp:npu-libs intel-npu-driver:npu-libs
 ```

-### Snap slots
+### Snap slot

-This snap exposes a few snapd slots: one using the content interface to enable the GIMP snap to integrate the Python-based GIMP plugins, and the second allows the GIMP snap to access the stable diffusion model directory at `~/.local/share/openvino-ai-plugins-gimp`.
+This snap exposes a slot using the content interface to enable the GIMP snap to integrate the Python-based GIMP plugins.

-An example snippet for a consuming app's `snapcraft.yaml` may look like:
+An example snippet for a consuming app's (GIMP) `snapcraft.yaml` may look like:

 ```yaml
 plugs: